-ReAct Prompting: Build a Reasoning + Action Agent from Scratch (No Frameworks)
+ReAct Prompting — Build a Reasoning + Action Agent

 What Is ReAct?
 The Thought-Action-Observation Loop

-I remember the first time I tried to build an LLM-powered research assistant.
-I asked it to summarize a Wikipedia article.
-It produced a confident, detailed summary — and half the facts were wrong.
-The model was reasoning about the topic but had no way to verify anything.
+Ask an LLM to summarize a Wikipedia article it has never seen.
+It will produce a confident, detailed summary — and half the facts will be wrong.
+The model reasons about the topic but has no way to verify anything against the real world.

 That gap between reasoning and reality is exactly what ReAct closes.
 ReAct stands for Reasoning + Acting.
 The paper by Yao et al. (2022) showed that LLMs perform dramatically better when they alternate between thinking and taking actions.
 Instead of generating one big answer, the model follows a repeating cycle: